fasiha/ebisu.js/README.md

 var newModel2 = ebisu.rescaleHalflife(model, 10);
 ```

-### API summary

-That’s it!
-That’s the entire API:
-- `ebisu.defaultModel(t: number, a = 4.0, b = a): Model` if you can’t bother to create a 3-array (a `Model`).
-The units of `t` are the units of all other time inputs—you decide if you want to deal with hours, days, etc.
-- `ebisu.predictRecall(prior: Model, tnow: number, exact = false): number` returns the recall log-probability given a model and the time elapsed since the last review or quiz.
-If `exact`, you get linear probability (between 0 and 1) instead of log-probability (-∞ to 0).
-- `ebisu.updateRecall(prior: Model, successes: number, total: number, tnow: number, q0?: number): Model` to update the model after a quiz session with `successes` out of `total` statistically-independent trials exercising the fact, and time after its last review.
-See above for the noisy-binary case where `0 <= successes <= 1` is a float and optionally `q0`.
-Returns a new model.

-Two bonus functions:
-- `ebisu.modelToPercentileDecay(model: Model, percentile = 0.5, tolerance = 1e-4): number` to find the half-life (time for recall probability to decay to 50%), or actually, any percentile-life (time for recall probability to decay to any percentile). `tolerance` tunes how accurate you want the result to be.
-- `ebisu.rescaleHalflife(prior: Model, scale = 1): Model` will return a new `Model` with the halflife scaled by `scale`.

 ## Building

 This is a TypeScript library.
 For a one-shot compile, run `npm run compile`.
 You can also run the TypeScript compiler in watch mode with `npm run compile-watch`.

 We use `tape` for tests: after compiling, run `npm test`.
-This consumes `test.json`, which came from the [Ebisu Python reference implementation](https://fasiha.github.io/ebisu/).
+This consumes `test.json` and `test3.json`, which came from the [Ebisu Python reference implementation](https://fasiha.github.io/ebisu/).

 We use ESbuild to create CommonJS (for Node `require`), ES modules (for Node and browsers' `import`), and an IIFE (for browsers' `<script>` tag). `npm run build` will generate all three.

 ## Changelog
 The version of this repo matches the Python reference’s version up to minor rev (i.e., Python Ebisu 1.0.x will match Ebisu.js 1.0.y).
 See the Python Ebisu [changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md).

+- JavaScript Ebisu version 3-rc.1 moves us from a single atom to an ensemble.
+This will give us much more accurate `predictRecall` predictions.
-This JavaScript port is version 2.1, which as of now (Feb 2023) is the latest Python Ebisu release adding soft-binary quizzes, `rescaleHalflife`, and changes to `updateRecall` so that it always rebalances.
+- JavaScript Ebisu version 2.1 added soft-binary quizzes, `rescaleHalflife`, and changes to `updateRecall` so that it always rebalances from the Python version.

 ## Acknowledgements